Listening to podcasts is an excellent way to learn new things and stay entertained while planning lessons, tidying your apartment or working out.

 1. The Pearson English Podcast

-Our presenters – Joanna, Patrick and Sam – are all language teaching experts who are constantly looking for ways to help teachers around the world.
+Our presenters – Joanna, Richard, Patrick and Sam – are all language teaching experts who are constantly looking for ways to help teachers around the world.

 2. The EdTech Podcast